 A potential limitation of national II programs is low rates of participation.
 "After more than two decades, participation and usage rates for interlock devices are still less than 10 percent in many jurisdictions," reports Robertson et al in a 2007 report of Traffic Injury Research Foundation (TIRF).
 The report recommended consistent and uniform education of professionals in enforcement, prosecution, adjudication, and driver licensing to ensure greater understanding of the application of II programs.

-As mentioned in the next section, Minnesota's initial pilot programs worked to boost initially low participation rates.
+In Minnesota's early II pilot projects, staff worked to boost initially low participation rates by creating more incentives for participating.

-Cost Associated with License Reinstatement and Driving
+Costs Associated with License Reinstatement and Driving

 A challenge with II programs are the costs associated with obtaining and using the device.
-Individuals may actually save money using II by driving their own car, compared to obtaining other means of transportation.
-However, they must pay license reinstatement and other fees to enroll in the program (fees that any driver wanting his/her license back would need to pay), plus pay the II installation and maintenance fees.
-As seen in the Beltrami and Hennepin County pilot Projects, these costs can be a barrier to enrollment.
-Funding was provided to offset the cost of the II device in Hennepin and Beltrami Counties, but other required costs such as insurance and reinstatement fees prohibited greater participation.
+Although individuals may save money because they drive their own car rather than obtaining other means of transportation, they must also pay license reinstatement and other fees to enroll in the program (fees that any driver wanting his/her license back would need to pay).
+Enrollees must also pay II installation and maintenance fees.

+In Minnesota's 2007-2009 pilot in Beltrami County and Hennepin County, costs were a reported enrollment barrier.
+The program provided funding to offset the cost of the II device, but other required costs such as insurance and reinstatement fees prohibited greater participation.